-So far several results have been obtained, where \emph{sequentially weak density} of smooth maps between $\B^m$ and $\mN$ have been established\footnote{ In several of these results, an additional boundary condition is imposed.}.
-For instance, when $\mN=\S^{p}$ for which $\pi_p(\mN)=\Z$ we have:
+So far, several results establishing \emph{sequentially weak density} of smooth maps between $\B^m$ and $\mN$ have been obtained\footnote{In several of these results, an additional boundary condition is imposed.}.
+For instance, when $\mN=\S^{p}$ for which $\pi_p(\mN)=\Z$, we have:

 \begin{theorem}[\cite{BeZ, Be1, Be2}] Let $p$ be an integer.
 Then given any manifold $\mM$, $C^\infty (\mM, \S^p)$ is sequentially weakly dense in $W^{1,p} (\mM, \S^p)$. \end{theorem}